HydrologicEngineeringCenter/cwms-database/README.md

 - build/tests.log Information about how the test framework installation ran
 - build/tests.xml Junit xml format for various reporting tools
 - build/coverage.html Code coverage in a pretty HTML format.
-- build/coverage.xml Code coverage in a format that TeamCity and others can pick up. the Cobertura format.
+- build/coverage.xml Code coverage in a format that TeamCity and others can pick up.
+It is the Cobertura format.

+### Modifying the build

+For simple modifications provide a pull request with the build code modified as normal.

+If you want to create a new build configuration you will first need to submit a pull request with the code with the build steps commented out but otherwise generating the new configuration.
+Once everyone agrees on this new step we will merge it into master, which will cause teamcity to generate and link the new configuration, and you will need to continue further on a new branch so that TeamCity can actually run the steps.
+This is a current limitation of TeamCity.

 ## Reviewers